-This is a guest post from Paolo Lucente, Senior Network Architect @ NTT GIN.
+This is a guest post from Paolo Lucente, Big Data Architect @ NTT GIN.

 NTT is a global telecommunications company headquartered in Tokyo, Japan.
 Ranked in the Fortune Global 500 list, NTT is the fourth largest telecommunications company in the world.
 NTT Communications (NTT Com) is a subsidiary of NTT and its Global IP Network (GIN) business unit owns and operates one of the world’s largest global tier-1 IP backbones, which provides high-speed, high-capacity IP communication services for major countries in Europe, North and South America, Asia and Oceania.